trongtruong2509/fleet-infra/README.md

-# Flux Repository for AKS
+# Demo Flux Repository for AKS

 This is repository for FluxCD in AKS with terraform `azurerm_kubernetes_flux_configuration`